27410/27410-2020-group-project-group11_-roseobacter/README.md

 ## Project overview
 Describe how your project is organized ...

+File description:
+The "Report.ipynb" file includes our report of the project The "requirements.txt" file includes information about the Python packages that have been used The "Notebook-with-aa.ipynb" file includes codes for building the model in carveme and the map of the model in escher The "Notebook.ipynb" file includes codes for building the model in carveme and the map of the model in escher The "Roseobacter-litoralis-strain-B14.html" file includes the memote report The "Roseobacter-litoralis-strain-B14.xml" file includes the final model from carveme

+## Description of our work process

 We started by using carveme to create a draft reconstruction of roseobacter litoralis strain B14 from the genome database in NCBI and gapfilled it with LB Medium.